felixge/felixge.de/_drafts/implementing-state-machines-in-postgresql.md

   3 |        1 | ship
 ```

-If you're still on the fence about embedding this kind of logic into your db,
+If you're still on the fence about embedding this kind of logic into your
-let's have a look how our approach gives us advanced analytical powers as a
+database, let's have a look how our approach gives us advanced analytical
-free by-product.
+powers as a free by-product.
 Let's consider a new data set of 3 orders:

 ```sql